AuReMe/esmecata/README.md

 It is possible to modify how the annotations are retrieved.
 By default, esmecata will take the annotations occurring in at least all the proteins of the cluster (`-p 1`).
 But with the `-p` option it is possible to propagate annotation form the proteins of the cluster to the reference proteins.

 This option takes a float as input between 0 and 1, that will be used to filter the annotations retrieved.
-This number is multiplicated with the number of protein in the cluster to estimate a threshold.
-To keep an annotation the number of the protein having this annotaiton in the cluster must be higher than the threshold.
+This number is multiplied by the number of protein in the cluster to estimate a threshold.
+To keep an annotation the number of the protein having this annotation in the cluster must be higher than the threshold.
 For example with a threshold of 0.5, for a cluster of 10 proteins an annotation will be kept if 5 or more proteins of the cluster have this annotation.

 If the option is set to 0, there will be no filter all the annotation of the proteins of the cluster will be propagated to the reference protein (it corresponds to the **union** of the cluster annotations).
 This parameter gives the higher number of annotation for proteins.
 If the option is set to 1, only annotations that are present in all the proteins of a cluster will be kept (it corresponds to the **intersection** of the cluster annotations).
 This parameter is the most stringent and will limit the number of annotations associated to a protein.

-For example, for the same taxon the annotation with the parameter `-p 0` leads to the reconstruction of a metabolic networks of 1006 reactions whereas the parameter `-p 1` creates a metabolic network with 940 reactions (in this example with no use of the `-p` option, so without annotaiton propagation, there was also 940 reacitons inferred).
+For example, for the same taxon the annotation with the parameter `-p 0` leads to the reconstruction of a metabolic networks of 1006 reactions whereas the parameter `-p 1` creates a metabolic network with 940 reactions (in this example with no use of the `-p` option, so without annotation propagation, there was also 940 reactions inferred).

 * `--uniref`: use annotation from uniref

 To add more annotations, esmecata can search the [UniRef](https://www.uniprot.org/help/uniref) cluster associated to the protein associated to a taxon.
-Then the representative protein of the cluster will be extracted and if its identity with the protein of interest is superior to 90% esmecata will find its annotaiton (GO Terms and EC numbers) and will propagate these annotations to the protein.
+Then the representative protein of the cluster will be extracted and if its identity with the protein of interest is superior to 90% esmecata will find its annotation (GO Terms and EC numbers) and will propagate these annotations to the protein.
 At this moment, this option is only usable when using the `--sparql` option.

 * `--expression`: extract expression information